Source Coding Optimization for Distributed Average Consensus: Assumptions and analytical results

 \subsection{Preservation of Gaussian distribution}

-In this work, we assume that the initial state supervector $\ze{t}$~\eqref{eq:network-state-def} has a multidimensional Gaussian distribution.
-Under certain conditions on the connectivity of the network, the distribution of the state supervector $\ze{t}$ will be Gaussian for all $t \in \{0, \ldots, T-1\}$.
+In this work, we assume that the initial state supervector $\ze{t}$~\eqref{eq:network-state-def} has a multivariate Gaussian distribution.
+Intuitively, if we assume that the degree of each node can be lower-bounded by a reasonable constant (say 30), the distribution of the state supervector $\ze{t}$ will be approximately Gaussian for all $t \in \{0, \ldots, T-1\}$ by the Central Limit Theorem (CLT) and Assumptions~\ref{assumption:quantization-noise-properties} and~\ref{assumption:quantization-noise-properties-2}.
+For high-dimensional VQ, the quantization noise approaches a white Gaussian process~\cite{ZamirFeder96}, which further justifies the approximation.

-\begin{lemma} Assume the technical conditions of Assumption \ref{assumption:quantization-noise-properties} hold.
-Further assume that the degree of each node is bounded from below by a monotone increasing function $g(m)$ of the network size $m$.
-Then the state supervector $\ze{t},$ $t \in \{0,\ldots,T-1\}$, will be Gaussian distributed. \end{lemma} {\em Proof:} The proof follows from a simple application of the central limit theorem (CLT).
-At the beginning of iteration zero, the random vector $\ze{0}$ is jointly Gaussian by assumption.
-The state supervector is updated as~\eqref{eq:direct-sum-quant-noise},